matestack/matestack-ui-core/README.md

 ### Javascript

-Add 'basemate-ui-core' to your application.js
+Require 'basemate-ui-core' in your assets/javascript/application.js

-assets/javascript/application.js
 ```
 //= require basemate-ui-core
 ```

 ### Basemate Folder

-Create a folder called 'basemate' to your app directory.
-All your Basemate apps, pages, components will be defined there.
+Create a folder called 'basemate' in your app directory.
+All your basemate apps, pages, components (and more to come) will be defined there.

 ### Include Helper

-Include the Basemate Helper to your controllers.
-If you want to make the helpers available in all controllers, include it to your 'ApplicationController' like:
+Add the basemate Helper to your controllers.
+If you want to make the helpers available in all controllers, add it to your 'ApplicationController' this way:

 app/controllers/application_controller.rb
 ```ruby
 class ApplicationController < ActionController::Base
   include Basemate::Ui::Core::ApplicationHelper
 end
 ```

 ## Usage